10 Suggestions from Johnny's

 - Put shade cloth on hoops in summer and plant heat-tolerant lettuces.

 - Put shade cloth on the soil for a week before planting fall crops, to improve germination while the weather is still hot.

-- Keep heavy row cover at hand in case of an early frost.
+- Keep heavy row cover at hand in case of a late (spring) or early (fall) frost.